Use Cases

 The Advocacy Gap

 Your NPS is 70.
 Referrals are flat.
-Satisfied customers don't automatically refer — they need to be identified, activated, and given a reason.
+Satisfied customers don't automatically refer.
+They need to be identified, activated, and given a reason.
 You have no system for any of that.

 The Reference Program That Doesn't Exist